nicoloboschi/poetry-dockerize-plugin/README.md

 ## Generate Dockerfile

-To store the generated Dockerfile, you can use the `--generate` flag.
+To only generate the Dockerfile, you can use the `--generate` flag.

 ```bash
 poetry dockerize --generate
 ```

+Then you can store the Dockerfile on the repository and use it as a template and customize it as you need.

 ## License